delfick/delfick_project/README.rst

        the missing parts that had to be done by the user
      * The MergedOptionStringFormatter makes it easier to specify custom format specs.
-If you want a custom spec to not be formatted then specify it in a class attribute on your Formatter as custom_format_specs (which should be a list of strings).
+If you want a custom spec to not be formatted then specify it in a class attribute on your Formatter as passthrough_format_specs (which should be a list of strings).
 And just implement special_format_field.
      * The MergedOptionStringFormatter ``__init__`` has changed signature and is just ``__init__(all_options, value, chain=None)``.
 To mimic the option_path option from before say something like